 Syed Asrarullah is a Computer Science undergraduate who is currently focused on pursuing a career based on his interests, i.e. management / sports.
 He has worked in the past for Infosys (as an Associate Business Analyst) and for Microsoft as a part of the Microsoft Imagine Cup 2013 MSP Social Media Team – the then largest multi-national social media team in the world – where his job included collaborating with the Imagine Cup team at Microsoft and reporting on-site via various social media properties during the World Wide Finals which was held in July 2013 in St. Petersburg, Russia.

 Syed was born in India but was bred in the erstwhile land of sheikhs and camels – Saudi Arabia.
-Five years spent in the beautiful valley of Al Qassim and eight years in the majestic city of Riyadh, he still remembers how he used to quietly sneak to a nearby ‘baqala’ to buy a ‘Safari chocolate’ bar; and how his Dad used to take him along to the ‘Jumerat Bazaar’ held every Thursday which is when he remembers shaking hands with a talking parrot and exchanging pleasantries in Arabic.
+Five years spent in the beautiful valley of Al Qassim and eight years in the majestic city of Riyadh, he still remembers how he used to quietly tiptoe to a nearby ‘baqala’ to buy a ‘Safari chocolate’ bar; and how his Dad used to take him along to the ‘Jumerat Bazaar’ held every Thursday which is where he remembers shaking hands with a talking parrot and exchanging pleasantries in Arabic.

 He also likes talking about himself in third person.